Titanium Metals Corporation

-In September, 2007, TIMET entered into a ten-year supply agreement with United Technologies Corp (UTC).
+In September, 2007, TIMET entered into a ten-year supply agreement with United Technologies Corporation (UTC).
 Under the agreement, TIMET would supply titanium to UTC for commercial and military aircraft and aircraft engines.

 In November 2012, the company was purchased for $2.9 billion by Precision Castparts Corp.(PCC) and now operates under the PCC Metals Group Division.

+In March 2014, TIMET began operation of a Groundwater Extraction and Treatment System (GWETS) to capture and treat contaminated groundwater under the Henderson NV site.

-In January 2016, Precision Castparts Corp. became a subsidiary of Berkshire Hathaway.
+In January 2016, Precision Castparts Corp. became a wholly owned subsidiary of Berkshire Hathaway.